3.7. Parallel Query

 3.7.2.2.
 Merge Join

-Like nested loop joins, a merge join always processes the inner table for all rows, not in parallel.
-Therefore, each Worker performs the sorting process of the inner table independently.
+Similar to nested loop joins, a standard merge join processes the inner table for all rows.
+Consequently, each Worker must perform its own sorting process for the inner table independently.

 However, if the inner table is accessed using an index scan, the join operation can be performed efficiently, similar to an Indexed Nested Loop Join.